-Looking to crank up the heat this Valentine’s Day?
+Looking to crank up the heat after a date night?
 You and your love can get in the mood vegan-style with this aphrodisiac-laced menu of delicious meat- and dairy-free decadence.
-Add some ethical flowers or jewelry, and you’ll be all set for one romantic February 14.

 This nut is one of the earliest-cultivated foods and has been regarded as a symbol of fertility throughout history.
 In fact, the tradition of having almonds at a wedding began during Roman times—guests would throw the nuts at newlyweds.
 It is also thought that the smell of almonds incites passion in women.

 Touted as an aphrodisiac as early as the 17th century, asparagus boosts potassium and folic acid, the latter of which is said to boost histamine production—a necessary component in reaching orgasm for both sexes.
 Bridegrooms in 19th century France were served three courses of asparagus at their prenuptial dinner.

 Avocados boast the famous feminine shape and are high in omega-3 fatty acids and potassium, as well as vitamin B6, which is known to increase male hormone production.
 They are so effective, in fact, that Spanish priests used to forbid their parishioners from eating them.

 Regarded as a symbol of fertility by Hindus, the banana has a sensual shape and is chock full of potassium and B vitamins, both needed to produce sex hormones.
 Additionally, bananas contain the male libido-enhancing bromelain enzyme.